-BTEC Nationals are practical, vocational qualifications, and the Health and SociaI Care award is aimed at students who have a real desire to work in the NHS, or affiliated services, and care for others, whether as a health care assistant of a clinical psychologist
+BTEC Nationals are practical, vocational qualifications, and the Health and SociaI Care programme is aimed at students who have a real desire to work in the NHS, or affiliated services, and care for others, whether as a Health Care Assistant or a Clinical Psychologist

 The new Health and Social Care course is student-centred and requires learners to be well motivated and well organised.
 We use a range of different teaching methods and you will be helped to identify your own learning style preferences, and how to make best use of these to help you succeed.